watermanbrandyn/regression_project/README.md

 ## Initial Questions
 _What is our minimum viable product?
 (MVP)_
-- At a minimum this project aims to provide at least 4 drivers of churn, 3 models that perform better than baseline, and 2 recommendations for Telco moving forward.
+- At a minimum this project aims to provide:
+   - An explanation of several key drivers of tax value.
+   - At least one model that can perform better than a baseline prediction of tax value.
+   - At least two recommendations for Zillow on how to predict tax value moving forward.

 _Initial Data Centric Questions_
+- How do we define 'Single Family Properties'?
+- What is our best method for a baseline prediction of tax value (mean, median, mode)?
-- What is our baseline of churn?
+   - What is our baseline prediction of tax value?
-- Does type of service impact churn?
-- Does internet type impact churn?
-- Do any demographic attributes impact churn?
+- How do our core physical attributes impact tax value?
+   - Square feet, Bedrooms, Bathrooms
+- How do our add-on components impact tax value?
+   - Examples: Pools, Decks, Type of Heating/Cooling, etc...
-- Does cost impact churn?
+- How do immutable attributes impact tax value?
-- Does tenure duration impact churn?
+   - Examples: Geographic location (State, County, Zipcode, Neighborhood), Year Built, etc...

 _Initial Business Questions_
-- What is the cost of this churn for Telco?
+- What are the main drivers and which are not as important in tax value predictions?
+- In what ways can this knowledge benefit Zillow and their clients?

+_Initial Hypotheses_
+1. Is there a linear relationship between tax value and our core physical attributes?
+(Three separate Pearson investigations)
+2. Is there a difference in tax values by geographic attributes?
+(Various T-Test/ANOVA investigations)
+3. Is there independence between tax value and add-on components?
+(Various Chi-Square investigations)

-## Data Dictionary
+## Data Dictionary (Not Done)
 | Attribute                             | Definition                                      | Data Type | Additional Info    |
 |:--------------------------------------|:------------------------------------------------|:---------:|:-------------------|
 | customer_id                           | Unique ID for each customer                     | object    | Format: 0000-AAAAA |